-Your products have become “must have” designer pieces to decorate homes, terraces, gardens, pools or yachts in stile.
+Q: Your products have become “must have” designer pieces to decorate homes, terraces, gardens, pools or yachts.
 How did you manage to achieve such an ambitious result?

-How did you even begin to think about recreating such classical designs using such an innovative material?
+Q: How did you even begin to think about recreating classical designs using such an innovative material?

-I always loved classical designs – they soothe me.
+A: I always loved classical designs.
 I felt that creating products employing a contemporary material such as synthetic crystal, used to give life to designs inspired by objects from bygone times, harnesses a truly charming balance, and is perfect to satisfy different tastes and needs.

-Colours represent a cornerstone element of Mario Luca Giusti’s style.
-How do you go by choosing the colour palettes for your products, and for your collections in general?
+Q: Colors represent a cornerstone element of Mario Luca Giusti’s style.
+How do you go by choosing the color palettes for your products, and for your collections in general?

-We have certain baseline colours, such as clear, blue, green, red and white.
-And then we have colours that we showcase during the Paris and Milan fairs.
+A: We have certain baseline colors, such as clear, blue, green, red and white.
+And then we have colors that we showcase during the Paris and Milan fairs.
 We try to find out how our clients react to them.
 If they like them, then we produce them.
-If they do not, then we remove them from our colour palette.
+If they do not, then we remove them from our color palette.

-By presenting novelty designs at Maison et Objet [in Paris] and at Homi [in Milan], both in September and in January, where we showcase products ranging from tableware to home décor in a wide array of colours and tonalities.
-Nowadays, people live at home more than ever; therefore, they are constantly in need of something new and colourful.
+A: By presenting novelty designs at Maison et Objet in Paris and at Homi in Milan, both in September and in January, where we showcase products ranging from tableware to home décor in a wide array of colors and tonalities.
+Nowadays, people live at home more than ever; therefore, they are constantly in need of something new and colorful.
 And we offer them the opportunity of choice.

-Have you ever thought of celebrating your brand by organising a special event?
-And, if so, what kind of event would you want to realise?
+Q: Have you ever thought of celebrating your brand by organizing a special event?
+And, if so, what kind of event would you want to realize?

-We like to connect the brand to our city, Florence.
-In the past, we organised two events that yielded an amazing success.
+A: We like to connect the brand to our city, Florence.
+In the past, we organized two events that yielded an amazing success.
 First in Piazza Goldoni, right by our flagship store in via della Vigna Nuova, when we filled a “flowerbed” with our Palla pitchers, one of our staple products, for the Vogue Fashion Night, and then in Piazza Strozzi during Pitti Uomo, with our reinterpretation of the “Italian Garden,” which we also created using the Palla pitchers.
 Art and the art of the table: a perfect combination.
-We are already working on an event that for this year, however we are not ready to reveal where it will be.
-All I can say is that it will not be held in Florence.

-Home décor, just like weddings, provides services and products aimed at a young clientele.
+Q: Home décor provides services and products aimed at a young clientele.
 How do you keep your products so fresh and innovative?
-And how do you establish the trends that make you so relevant for this kind of clientele?

-We know that your daughter, Federica, follows the company very closely and with great passion.
+Q: We know that your daughter, Federica, follows the company very closely.
 What advice would you give to a young entrepreneur?
-And, more specifically, what advice would you give to your daughter?

-To always put lots of passion in what they do, and to have enough will not to stop at once they encounter their first difficulties.
-Having said this, I believe that it is very important to work your way up the ladder; it builds character and it allows you to understand the working world much better.
-My daughter, Federica, in fact, began working at our flagship store in via della Vigna Nuova, and now she is responsible for the retail channel consisting of our two flagships stores in Florence and those of Milan, Rome, Forte dei Marmi, Arezzo, Marina di Campo, Portoferraio and Saint Tropez.
+A: To always put lots of passion in what they do, and to have enough will not to stop at once they encounter their first difficulties.
+I believe that it is very important to work your way up the ladder.
+My daughter, Federica, in fact, began working at our store in via della Vigna Nuova, and now she is responsible for the retail channel consisting of our two stores in Florence and those of Milan, Rome, Forte dei Marmi, Arezzo, Marina di Campo, Portoferraio and Saint Tropez.